darrenjw/metagenomics/TaxaAbundance.md

 breakaway(abund2sad(comm))
 ```

 Note that this package requires abundance data in the SAD form, as given by the output of the function `abund2sad()`.
+Further details are given in the package documentation.
 In this case the estimate is worse than that of the Chao estimator, but this won't always be so.
 Species abundance estimation is a non-trivial problem, and we will consider it further later.

 #### (C) 2016 Darren J Wilkinson